Megachile rotundata: Sexual pheromones

 Sexual pheromones in epicuticular waxes are released by females to assist in attracting males as mates.
 Studies of the emissions from these waxes reveal that alkenes are the primary compound detected by males.
 Further, females of different ages emit different pheromones, containing different alkene compositions.
 In young females, substances that classify as either 7-pentacosene or 9-pentacosene are present in the highest concentrations and, in older females, 5-monoene compounds predominate.
 During mating season, males are able to detect these pheromones and preferentially select young females to copulate with.

 Interaction with other species

 Diet

-M. rotundata can feed on nectar and pollen from a variety of plants but prefer Medicago sativa.
+Megachile rotundata can feed on nectar and pollen from a variety of plants but prefer Medicago sativa.
 Females will immediately begin feeding after emergence during the maturation period of their eggs.
 During feeding, the bee will insert its proboscis into the keel of the plant.
 In the process, pollen is brushed onto its scopa.